PKU-ASAL/WASEM/README.md

 ##  Prerequisites
-To run the samples (some simple Wasm files compiled from C), you have to install some python libraries as follows:
+To run SYMGX, you have to install some python libraries as follows:

 ```shell
 python3 -m pip install -r requirements.txt